Asymmetrik/stormpath-idsite/README.md

 Stormpath ID Site
 ========

+*ATTENTION ASYMMETRIK / MEDSTAR:
+For Stormpath Config, use the debug-asy branch of this repository.*

 Stormpath ID Site is a set of hosted and pre-built user interface screens that take care of common identity functions for your applications — login, registration, and password reset.
 ID Site can be accessed via your own custom